 \section{Abstract}

-The next generation of radio astronomy telescopes are challenging existing data analysis paradigms, as they have an order of magnitude larger collecting area and bandwidth.
+The next generation of radio astronomy telescopes are challenging existing data analysis paradigms, as they have an order of magnitude more antennas and larger bandwidth.
+Foremost amongst these are deep spectral line surveys, because these have the largest number of epochs and spectral channels per dataset.
+For example, the Deep Investigation of Neutral Gas Origins (DINGO) project on the Australian Square Kilometre Array Pathfinder (ASKAP) aims to observe over 3,000 hours spread over hundreds of observing sessions, covering two pointings and two frequency settings.
 The two primary problems encountered when processing this data are the need for storage and that processing is primarily I/O limited.
-An example of this is the data deluge expected from the SKA-Low Telescope of about 300 PB per year.
-To remedy these issues, we have demonstrated lossy and lossless compression of data on an existing precursor telescope, the Australian Square Kilometre Array Pathfinder (ASKAP), using MGARD and ADIOS2 libraries.
-We find data processing is faster by a factor of 7 and give compression ratios from a factor of 7 (lossless) up to 37 (lossy with an absolute error bound of $10^{-3}$).
-We discuss the effectiveness of lossy MGARD compression and its adherence to the designated error bounds, the trade-off between these error bounds and the corresponding compression ratios, as well as the potential consequences of these I/O and storage improvements on the science quality of the data products.
+To address these issues, we have implemented an deep imaging pipeline based on the storage of an intermediate data product in the software ASKAPSoft, that of the uv-gridded data, and have demonstrated lossy and lossless compression of this data on ASKAP, using \texttt{MGARD} and \texttt{ADIOS2} libraries.
+We find data compression ratios from a factor of 7 (lossless) up to 20 (using lossy compression with an absolute error bound of $10^{-4}$), and processing is faster by a factor of 7 for lossless compression.
+We discuss the effectiveness of lossy \texttt{MGARD} compression and its adherence to the designated error bounds, the trade-off between these error bounds and the corresponding compression ratios, as well as the potential consequences of these I/O and storage improvements on the science quality of the data products.